MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

    Feature ``.fo`` File Content

-Feature installation flow allows to install Features in any byte-addressable memory (including ROM) with a minimum amount of required RAM.
+Feature installation flow allows to install Features in any byte-addressable memory mapped to the CPU's address space.
-The Feature content is read chunk-by-chunk from the InputStream and copied to any byte-addressable memory.
+The Feature content is read chunk-by-chunk from the InputStream and progressively transferred to the target memory.
+Only a small amount of RAM is required.
 The ``LLKERNEL_impl.h`` Abstraction Layer interface provides Low Level APIs for allocating and transferring Feature content in different memory areas, including ROM.

 Installation Flow